-- Proposing and Voting: Validators propose new blocks based on their staked tokens and participate in a voting process to reach consensus on the next block.
+- 2. Block Production: - Proposing and Voting: Validators propose new blocks based on their staked tokens and participate in a voting process to reach consensus on the next block.
 The block with the majority of votes is added to the blockchain. - Checkpointing: Polygon uses periodic checkpointing, where snapshots of the Polygon sidechain are submitted to the Ethereum main chain.
-This process ensures the security and finality of transactions on the Polygon network.

-- Child Chains: Transactions can be processed on child chains created using the Plasma framework.
+This process ensures the security and finality of transactions on the Polygon network. - 3.
+Plasma Framework: - Child Chains: Transactions can be processed on child chains created using the Plasma framework.
 These transactions are validated off-chain and only the final state is submitted to the Ethereum main chain. - Fraud Proofs: If a fraudulent transaction occurs, it can be challenged within a certain period using fraud proofs.
 This mechanism ensures the integrity of off-chain transactions.

-- Staking Rewards: Validators earn rewards for staking MATIC tokens and participating in the consensus process.
+- 1. Incentives for Validators: - Staking Rewards: Validators earn rewards for staking MATIC tokens and participating in the consensus process.
 These rewards are distributed in MATIC tokens and are proportional to the amount staked and the performance of the validator. - Transaction Fees: Validators also earn a portion of the transaction fees paid by users.
-This provides an additional financial incentive to maintain the network's integrity and efficiency.
+This provides an additional financial incentive to maintain the network's integrity and efficiency. - 2.
+Delegation: